MC-Notes/Volume-I/docs/_posts/2017-02-10-Bayesian-Linear-Regression-using-GPy.md

 Gaussian Process with Basis Functions
 ------------------

 In order to get from the linear parametric model to an non-parametric (better: infinite-parameter) model, we maximize the (log-)likelihood of the output data given the inputs w.r.t. the hyperparameters, which are the parameters of the prior distributions we put over the parameters.
-The parameters $\mathbf{w}$ get integrated over, which implies, that we take all possible values of $\mathbf{w}$ into account in the maximum likelihood solution.
+The parameters $$\mathbf{w}$$ get integrated over, which implies, that we take all possible values of $$\mathbf{w}$$ into account in the maximum likelihood solution.

 \begin{align}
 p(\mathbf{y}|\boldsymbol{\Phi}, \alpha, \sigma) &= \int p(\mathbf{y}|\boldsymbol{\Phi}, \mathbf{w}, \sigma)p(\mathbf{w}|\alpha) \,\mathrm{d}\mathbf{w}\\